 John Clarke turned the persecution of Baptists into an international cause celebre.
 He went to England and wrote a book called Ill Newes in New England.
 It included a letter from Obadiah Holmes describing his whipping.

 Richard Saltonstall, a prominent Puritan founder of Massachusetts then in London, read the book.
 He sent a letter to the Puritan pastors in the colony and berated them for ‘tyranny and persecutions in New England.’

-Clarke spent a decade in England as an agent for the colony of Rhode Island.
+John Clarke spent a decade in England as an agent for the colony of Rhode Island.
 When King Charles II was restored to the throne in 1660, Clarke lobbied him for a charter.
-Charles had little use for Puritans.
+He found a sympathetic ear, since Charles had little use for Puritans.
 They had, after all, beheaded his father.